Chris-Archive/Latin_Repo/Phrases and Expressions.md

 ## Drinking, Eating, In Company, Restaurants

-- Where do you want to sit?<br>Ubi vīs sedēre?
+- Where do you want to sit?<br>Ubī vīs sedēre?

 - Where are you going to sit?<br>Quō vadis sedēre?